EBISPOT/SumStats/sumstats/README.md

 available in the database.

 - **explorer.py**: when wanting to list all traits or all studies in the database (even from other lower level components) or look for a study in a trait you should try and use the explorer.py class.
 The main reason is that it will return the lists in a sorted order.
+It will also let you know if a chromosome has data or not.

 - **load.py**: when wanting to load data into the database, this is the module you should use as an entrypoint to the database.